Finland operates a codified law system. The main Finnish laws affecting real estate transactions are:

 Utility agreements are to be made for all new buildings in the name of the property owner, as well as for development projects if new utility connections are established.
 All buildings should have at least electricity, heating, water and sewerage connection agreements with a utility provider.

 Restrictions on development and designated use may be enforced in several ways, including but not limited to the conditional imposition of a fine, prohibition of use or a demolition order.

-The bases for any restrictions on development and designated use are usually set out in the zoning plans.
+The basis for any restrictions on development and designated use are usually set out in the zoning plans.
 These restrictions are enforced through the building permit application process: a building permit may not be granted contrary to a detailed plan.

 Building Control Department as Enforcer

 Compliance with the provisions and restrictions set out in building permit decisions are enforced by the municipal building control department.
 If relevant restrictions or other regulations are not complied with, the building control department may conduct inspections and require the responsible party to acquire a permit for its activities or, if such a permit cannot be or is not granted, to discontinue any activities which are not in line with relevant provisions, and to rectify any breach.
 An order to discontinue unauthorised activities or remedy the unauthorised state of a construction may be reinforced by a conditional fine or a threat that the necessary action will be taken at the expense of the negligent party.

 As set out above, the most commonly used legal forms are RECs and MRECs.
 In some cases, acquisitions are structured under limited partnerships.
 A housing company, being a specific type of MREC, is another legal form used as an indirect investment vehicle for predominantly residential properties.
 Real estate investment trusts (REITs) may also be used as investment vehicles, but are not yet common in Finland.